Mullebrouck/Kaatje-Mullebrouck/types_of_graphics.md

 **Optimization** <br>
 less compression: higher quality, larger filesize <br>
 more compression: lower quality, lower filesize

-**Interlacing** <br>
+Fire Works and Photoshop are used often.

-Normally: Top of image displays in browser if 50% of picture is read. <br>
+**Progressive JPEG** <br>
-Interlaced image: progressively displays, seems to dafe in as it downloads.
+Similar to interlaced image: progressively displays, seems to fade in as it downloads.